jebeck/flux-for-dataviz/flux-dataviz.md

 <!-- .slide: data-background="images/dominoes.gif" -->

 Note:
-Since my problem is too much hidden state, the Flux pattern seems to be a natural fit, with its emphasis on global state managed by stores at the highest level of the application and information trickling down from the top to the components that need it to render.
+Since my problem is too much hidden state, the Flux pattern seems to be a natural fit, with its emphasis on state managed by stores at the highest level of the application and information trickling down from the top to the components that need it to render.

 ## let's talk about <!-- .element: class="photo-overlay-dark white-shadow" -->